allybarbaro/arthurbarbaroexarlavelle_env872_eda_finalproject/README.md

 - additional_maps_code: code for additoinal maps final report could use.
 - graph_creation_code: code for creation of all charts and graphs in analysis.
 - correlation_tests_code: code for statistical analysis and data visualizations.
+- final_product_visualization_test: code for testing the knitting process and layout of final report.

 <list any software scripts/code contained in the repository and a description of their purpose.>